 If you'd like to be notified as new titles are announced, please join our subscriber list.

 "In an atmosphere of increasingly dire predictions for the future of the printed book, Ashland Creek Press, a small publishing house based in Oregon, offers a flag not of surrender but of vigorous synergy and growth…The publishers are not only devoted to their authors, as evidenced by the loving care of editing, cover design, and publicity, but are equally committed to the happiness of their readers, providing great works of stunning diversity…to thrill book readers everywhere." —Huffington Post Books

 Midge has more than a fifteen years of experience in writing, editing, and publishing.
-In addition to being a published fiction writer and journalist, she has worked as an editor and copywriter with such publishing houses as Penguin, St. Martin's Press, Bantam Dell, and Houghton Mifflin Harcourt.
+In addition to being a published fiction writer and journalist, she has worked as an editor and copywriter with such publishing houses as Penguin, St. Martin's Press, and Bantam Dell.

 She has held classes in writing and publishing at Boston's Grub Street Writers, San Diego Writers, and Seattle's Richard Hugo House, and for six years she taught communication writing at Boston University, where she earned her master's degree in international communication.
-An award-winning writer, she has published dozens of short stories in literary magazines and has received several Pushcart Prize nominations.
+An award-winning writer, she has published dozens of short stories in literary magazines, including Bellevue Literary Review, TriQuarterly, Indiana Review, North American Review, Ontario Review, and the Los Angeles Times magazine, and has written articles about the art and craft of writing for such publications as Poets & Writers magazine and The Writer.
 She is author of the short story collection Forgetting English, which received the Spokane Prize for Short Fiction.
 Originally published by Eastern Washington University Press in 2009, a new, expanded edition was published in April 2011 by Press 53.

 Copyeditor & Proofreader